History of the 10th Battalion

 The unit crossed the Rhine as part of the Canadian occupation force in 1918, and returned to Canada in 1919.
 The battalion remained in existence on paper into 1920, until the Otter Commission resolved the question of how to perpetuate the CEF in the postwar army.
 The thorny problem of who would lay claim to the traditions of the 10th Battalion was solved by permitting a dual perpetuation by the Calgary Highlanders and the Winnipeg Light Infantry, whose predecessors had contributed men to the initial drafts that created the 10th in 1914.

-Under the Official Languages Act, the information on this website is intended for a specific audience within a defined geographic area.
-All content appears in English only.
+The information on this website is intended for a specific audience within a defined geographic area and therefore all content appears in English only.